nickarms/100-days-of-code/r1-log.md

 ### R1D4
 Finished up the tutorials and now moving on to building something with CodePen.
 Things are getting real now... https://twitter.com/sirnixalot/status/948778307096477699

+### R1D5
+Started working on my tribute page in codepen.
+Lots of referencing back and forth and agonizing over boostrap 3 versus 4 - decided to go with 4.
+Slow going but (re)learning to reference docs to quickly find what I need. https://twitter.com/sirnixalot/status/949169542135074816